What is a Learning Partner?

 - Serving as the legal representative of JMU for the trip in case of accident or emergency

 It is important that Learning Partners participate in all team activities.
-This includes participation in all activities during the trip and several group meetings before and after the trip.
+This includes participation in all activities during the break and several group meetings before and after the break.

 How do I get more information about being a Learning Partner?